theBrianCui/CSC-143-Notes/03.16-Functional_Programming/src/README.md

 The name of the abstract method does not matter: as long as there is *exactly one*, a lambda can be used in place of it.

+That lambda will replace the functionality of that single abstract method, regardless of what that method is named.

+For the substitution to be valid, the lambda must have
+  - compatible arguments
+  - compatible return type
+  - see reading for more

 See: SampleFunctionalInterface.java

 See: LambdaTest.java

 In the background, Java actually *constructs a concrete instance* of the interface,